mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 application.
 He/she may then optionally configure these widgets to match his/her requirements.
 The widgets can be instantiated and configured in two ways.
 The first way is via standard DOM manipulation APIs as shown in [@Lst:03-widget-instantiation-js].
-Apart from the imperative access, there is also a way to create widgets declaratively, by simply putting a desired tag in a HTML markup.
+Apart from the *imperative* access, there is also a way to create widgets *declaratively*, by simply putting a desired tag in a HTML markup.
 This is shown in [@Lst:03-widget-instantiation-html].

 ```{ #lst:03-widget-instantiation-js .javascript }